-Dogs and cats use their noses to poke around and explore outside and because their noses are a moist, mucous membrane, it’s an easy place for pesticides to be absorbed, inhaled, and ingested.
+Dogs and cats use their noses to poke around and explore outside and because their noses are a moist, mucous membrane, it’s an easy place for conventional pesticides to be absorbed, inhaled, and ingested.
 Another cause for concern would be if your dog consumes contaminated plant material in and around your home.
-Cats are known to be specialist carnivores and they lack certain enzymes in their liver that detoxifies chemicals, making them especially vulnerable to the effects of toxic pesticides.
+Cats are known to be specialist carnivores and they lack certain enzymes in their liver that detoxifies chemicals, making them especially vulnerable to the effects of conventional pesticides.

 Have you also considered the dangers of secondary poisoning in your pets?
-Dogs and cats can eat rodents, insects, and other animals that could possibly be ridden with pesticides.
+Dogs and cats can eat rodents, insects, and other animals that could possibly be ridden with conventional pesticides.
 Symptoms of secondary poisoning might not occur for weeks, so it is vital that you watch your pets closely and keep an eye on what they are eating.